gravitational/gravity/docs/6.x/pack.md

     args: ["--system-reserved=memory=500Mi"]
     hairpinMode: "promiscuous-bridge"

+  # When set to true, allows running privileged containers in the deployed
+  # clusters, defaults to false
+  allowPrivileged: false

 #
 # This section allows to disable pre-packaged system extensions that
 # Gravitational includes into the base images by default (see below for more information).
 #
 extensions:
   # This setting will not install system logging service and hide "logs tab"
   # in the Cluster UI
   logs:
     disabled: false